romanowski/hoarder/README.md

 ### From release

-Not implemented yet see #2
+Not implemented yet.
+See #2 for more detalis.

 ## Cached compilaiton.
 How does it work?